jemmott/dsc-96-fa18/week-1/README.md

 * answer basic questions about a dataset by aggregating and visualizing data
 * create an interactive dashboard to share your results

-Each class this week will start with guided exercises to learn Tableau using the `Lobbying.csv` dataset.
+This week will start with guided exercises to learn Tableau using the `Lobbying.csv` dataset.
 After you get comfortable manipulating data, you will explore the `titanic.csv` data on your own.

 ## Citations and Further Reading